AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-deliveries.md

 They can also be edited and modified from this view.

-### Associating and structuring resources linked via a delivery outline {#associating-and-structuring-resources-linked-via-a-delivery-outline}
+### Associate and structure resources linked via a delivery outline {#associating-and-structuring-resources-linked-via-a-delivery-outline}

 >[!NOTE]
 >